 Real learning is metabolic; information is taken in, tasted, digested, and broken into useful and non-useful parts.
 What is important remains; what is irrelevant dissipates.
-This process must take place in a container that fosters self-awareness and reflection.
-But the way in which each student approaches this process may be different.
+This process must take place in a psychological container that fosters self-awareness and reflection.
+But the way in which each learner approaches this process may be different.

 Diversity and Inclusion Statement

 I am committed to furthering diversity and inclusion in my work.
 My approach is particularly informed by three theories: intersectionality, critical pedagogy, and trauma-informed pedagogy (TIP).
 I follow pedagogical practices that seek to minimize the effects of colonization on marginalized people in their work.